People working on methodology

 Kathi Apostolidis, ECPC

 Kathi Apostolidis (ECPC) provides input to PREFER methodology work.
-She is the Vice President of ECPC-European Cancer Patient Coalition and the President of the Executive Committee of ELL.O.K., the Hellenic Cancer Federation in Greece.
+She is a Board Member of ECPC-European Cancer Patient Coalition and the President of the Executive Committee of ELL.O.K., the Hellenic Cancer Federation in Greece.
 Kathi Apostolidis is a Public Affairs Consultant with a very broad and diversified experience in regulatory and public affairs, diplomacy, strategy, marketing and communications with international companies and public service.
 Jointly with the President, she is responsible for strategy, strategic alliances, relations with the European Commission and other EU and national high level cancer stakeholders.

 Valentina Strammielloas, EPF